laurakond/Stitch-Art-Guides-pp4/README.md

     - If the user is trying to access the record of a canceled booking, the following message will appear:
         ![Booking doesn't exist](documentation/images/features/booking-doesnt-exist.jpg)
         - This alert message will be displayed to the booking's owner and the user that the booking did not belong to.
-    - If the user by accident tries to edit someone else's booking, the following message will appear:
+    - If the user tries to edit someone else's booking by accident, the following message will appear:
         ![You can only edit your own booking](documentation/images/features/edit-your-own-booking-message1.png)

 **Error pages**